LightAir/phpunit-testlistener-xhprof/README.md

 This is updated fork to - **[A TestListener that integrates with XHProf](https://github.com/phpunit/phpunit-testlistener-xhprof)**

-Here is an example XML configuration for activating this listener:
+Example XML configuration for activating this listener:
 ```xml
 <listeners>
     <listener class="PHPUnit\XHProfTestListener\XHProfTestListener">